Small-Fish-Dev/small-fish-dev.github.io/src/blogs/msc_wheat.md

 Once new material is complete, I'd go to Photoshop and process each texture.
 Combine albedo and AO maps, downscale to 256x256, then apply indexed colors.
 Sometimes I did that with normal and roughness maps too.
 To reduce inacurrate and "blurry" normals, I often had to disable normal map compression in material settings.
 That's probably not a good idea, but I hope it wasn't too bad consdering that total My Summer Cottage's size is ~300MB.

+Most materials (in their original resolution) will be later uploaded to asset.party, I can't promise an exact date though.
+As soon as I stop having fever dreams about Hammer and trying to solve issues I've encountered this month.

 <Heading h="h3" title="Nature — Foliage" />
 --render of oak trees--
 Hunting is an important part of the game, so forest had to look at least somewhat acceptable.
 So I've made 7 tree variants, three types of oak tree and four spruce trees.
 Oak tree was mainly used in areas like town and cottages, while spruce trees were in the "wild" area.